|HOME||PLANTINGS||ABOUT||ADMINISTRATORS||THE PAST||THE FUTURE||ARCHIVE ACCESS|

 To register please send an email to George McDowell at George@BeautifyCary.org with "Birdspotting" in the Subject line and this information in the message:

-Registration must be received by 10:00 pm on April 9, 2021.
+Registration must be received before the Big Month concludes.
 Species spotted before Registration but after sunrise on March 20 may be counted in the contestant's final tally.

 Male and female Indigo Buntings